EPFL-VILAB/com-304-robotics-project/ROS_Homework_Ungraded/ROS2_homework_task.md

 1. Create a local ROS2 workspace (should already be done from the tutorials).
 (Don't worry if you get `stderr [...] setup.py install is deprecated`, this is an issue with ROS2 not meeting current pip standards and shouldn't affect you negatively)

-    - When should a workspace be rebuilt?
+    - (1 point) When should a workspace be rebuilt?
-    - What is the `src` folder for?
+    - (1 point) What is the `src` folder for?
 What should go in here?
-    - What do you need to `source` to be able to use your local workspace?
+    - (1 point) What do you need to `source` to be able to use your local workspace?
-    - How can you easily check for missing dependencies of packages in a workspace?
+    - (1 point) How can you easily check for missing dependencies of packages in a workspace?

 2. Create a package called `pubsub_turtle` with 2 nodes: `move_controller` and `computation_controller`.
 Remember that our package only has to work with Python, not C++.

-    - How do you make sure a node is initialized in python?
+    - (1 point) How do you make sure a node is initialized in python?
-    - What do you need to change in `package.xml` for a new package?
+    - (1 point) What do you need to change in `package.xml` for a new package?
-    - What do you need to change in `setup.py` for a new package?
+    - (1 point) What do you need to change in `setup.py` for a new package?

 3. Modify the `computation_controller` node python code to first print a hello message to the command line, and then destroy the node.

-    - How do you use the ROS logger (it's generally better to use than `print()`)?
+    - (1 point) How do you use the ROS logger (it's generally better to use than `print()`)?
-    - Why is it good practice to destroy a node after it is finished running?
+    - (2 point) Why is it good practice to destroy a node after it is finished running?
-    - What do you need to change in `package.xml` for a new node?
+    - (1 point) What do you need to change in `package.xml` for a new node?
-    - What do you need to change in `setup.py` for a new node?
+    - (1 point) What do you need to change in `setup.py` for a new node?
-    - What should be in `setup.cfg`?
+    - (1 point) What should be in `setup.cfg`?

 4. Now modify the `computation_controller` node to instead *publish* the hello message to a topic `/turtle_hello` every second.

-    - How can you create a publisher in a python file?
+    - (2 point) How can you create a publisher in a python file?
 What arguments do you need to initialize one?
-    - What `msg` type should be used to publish a string?
+    - (2 point) What `msg` type should be used to publish a string?
 How can you check the proper structure of a `msg`?
 How can you import ROS2 messages into a python script to use them in code?
-    - How can you do tasks at a specific rate in ROS2?
+    - (2 point) How can you do tasks at a specific rate in ROS2?
-    - How can you check this message is properly being published from the CLI?
+    - (2 point) How can you check this message is properly being published from the CLI?
-    - What might you need to change in `package.xml` when you modify a package?
+    - (1 point) What might you need to change in `package.xml` when you modify a package?

 5. To finish this section, try and set up the two nodes such that they both send messages to each other.
 Your first step will be to make a subscriber in `move_controller` that can receive the hello message sent by `computation_controller`.
 Then, try and modify `move_controller` to send a message to `computation_controller` on a different topic.
 You'll also have to modify `computation_controller` here to make it capable of receiving the sent message.

-    - How can you create a subscriber in a python file?
+    - (2 point) How can you create a subscriber in a python file?
 What arguments do you need to initialize one?
-    - What do you need to change in `setup.py` to be able to run the second node?
+    - (1 point) What do you need to change in `setup.py` to be able to run the second node?

 You should now have a ROS2 package with two nodes that can send messages to each other.
 This is an example of a basic ROS system, but of course so much more complicated tasks can be done as well.
 To practice you can try and add some more of these harder tasks into this system.
 Some things that could be worth trying are: